Diversified and Adaptive Negative Sampling on Knowledge Graphs: Experiments

 Next, Table~\ref{table:3} compares \model\ with the second category of baselines.
 Negative sampling in SANS-RW is not relation-aware and thus performs poorly on datasets with more variety of relations, namely, NELL-995 and UMLS.
 In addition, KBGAN fell short for the two bigger datasets WN18RR and NELL-995 as it ignores graph structure in the sampling process.
 Furthermore, its adversarial training process potentially suffers from instability and degeneracy.
 On the other hand, NSCaching employs a more streamlined importance sampling approach, contributing to its competitive performance despite not considering graph structure for negative sampling.
 As CAKE and SMiLE leverage on extra side information such as entity types to enhance its performances, their experimental results deteriorate as such information are not available in standard knowledge graph completion benchmarks in this paper.

 Overall, \model\ has obtained favourable performance, showing the importance of diversity and adaptiveness during negative sampling.
 We will conduct further ablation study in the next part to examine the contribution from each aspect.
-Finally, we have included the experimental results for dataset FB15k-237 which show favorable performance on ComplEx decoder in \ref{fb15k-237}.
+Finally, we have included the experimental results for dataset FB15k-237 which show favorable performance on ComplEx decoder in Appendix D of the extended version \cite{liu2024diversifiedadaptivenegativesampling}.